Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: Introduction

-Note that (2) of Theorem \ref{thm:mainlocal} states that $\psi$ and $\psi_0$ share the same far-field behavior, i.e. belong to the same connected component of $\Eb(\R^d)$ for all $t\in [0,T^{\ast})$, see Remark \ref{rem: connected components 3D} and \ref{rem: connected components 2D}.
+\item $\psi-\psi_0\in C([0,T^{\ast});H^1(\R^d))$; \item the solution depends continuously on the initial data with respect to the topology induced by the metric $d_{\Eb}$; \item the identity $\mathcal{H}(\psi)(t)=\mathcal{H}(\psi_0)$ holds for all $t\in [0,T^{\ast})$; \item if in addition $\Delta\psi_0\in L^2(\R^d),$ then $\Delta\psi\in C([0,T^{\ast});L^2(\R^d))$. \end{enumerate} \end{theorem} Note that (2) of Theorem \ref{thm:mainlocal} states that $\psi$ and $\psi_0$ share the same far-field behavior, i.e. they belong to the same connected component of $\Eb(\R^d)$ for all $t\in [0,T^{\ast})$, see Remarks \ref{rem: connected components 3D} and \ref{rem: connected components 2D}.
 Moreover, it can be shown that the nonlinear flow $\psi-\eitD\psi_0$ belongs to the full range of Strichartz spaces, see Proposition \ref{prop:localWP} and \ref{prop:LWP3d} for $d=2,3$ respectively.
 The precise notion of continuous dependence on the initial data is given in Proposition \ref{prop:localWP} and \ref{prop:LWP3d}.
 The topological structure of the metric space $(\Eb(\R^d),d_{\Eb})$ differs for $d=2$ and $d=3$, see \cite{Gerard,Gerard08}.
 For $d=3$, the energy space $\Eb(\R^3)$ has an affine structure; if $\psi\in \Eb(\R^3)$ then $\psi=c+v$ for some $c\in S^1$, $v\in \dot{H}^1(\R^3)$.
-For $d=2$, unbounded phase oscillations may occur at spatial infinity that rule out to characterize the connected components by a constant $c\in S^1$.
+For $d=2$, unbounded phase oscillations may occur at spatial infinity that rule out characterizing the energy space with an affine structure.
 The space $(\Eb(\R^2),d_{\Eb})$ is not separable.
 Given its relevance for the well-posedness theory, this question is going to be addressed in detail in Section \ref{sec:energyspace}.
 In particular, one may introduce a weaker topology that restores separability and connectedness.
 Note that this affine structure of the energy space is available for higher dimensions $d\geq 4$ to which our approach adapts.
 As $\Eb(\R)\subset X^1(\R)$, the local well-posedness theory simplifies for $d=1$.
 We expect our approach to extend to $d=1$.
-Previous results \cite{Gallo04, Gallo, GialelisStratis} do not cover the full generality of Assumption \ref{ass:N}.
+Previous results \cite{Gallo04, Gallo, GialelisStratis} do not cover the full generality of Assumption \ref{ass:N}.\\ Assumption \ref{ass:N} is not sufficient in order to prove that the solution map is Lipschitz continuous.
+This is analogue to the $H^1$-theory for \eqref{eq:NLS} with vanishing far-field behavior.
+Indeed, for instance for power-law type nonlinearities \eqref{eq:powernonlinearity} Lipschitz continuity of the solution map can only be expected if $\alpha\geq \frac{1}{2}$ for both vanishing and non-vanishing far-field, see \cite[Remark 4.4.5]{Cazenave} and Section \ref{sec:Lipschitz} respectively. \begin{theorem} Let $d=2,3$ and $f$ be as in Assumption \ref{ass:N}.
+If in addition,